whimsylmao/planetservices/README.md

 # planet services

-welcome to the planet services cheat menu! this is an 100% open-source project for yet ANOTHER gorilla tag cheat menu..!
+welcome to the planet services cheat menu! this is an 100% open-source project for yet ANOTHER gorilla tag copy DLL cheat menu..!

-we are NOT responsible for any bans, using this menu is completely your decision - we make sure everything is undetected, however if you see a moderator OR get reported through meta reporting menu. that is not something we can control! unless you have other steam accounts to be unbanned, beware while using this menu
+we are NOT responsible for any bans, using this menu is completely your decision - we make sure everything is undetected, however if you see a moderator and get banned from THAT. that is not something we can control! unless you have some sort of mod to be unbanned, beware while using this menu

 ![picture](https://github.com/whimsylmao/planetservices/blob/main/images/picture.png)